 Forward-looking statements are not historical facts or guarantees of future performance but instead represent only our beliefs at the time the statements were made regarding future events, which are subject to significant risks, uncertainties, and other factors, many of which are outside of our control and certain of which are listed above.
 Any or all of the forward-looking statements included in this Annual Report and in any other materials incorporated by reference herein may turn out to be materially inaccurate.
 This can occur as a result of incorrect assumptions, in some cases based upon internal estimates and analyses of current market conditions and trends, management plans and strategies, economic conditions, or as a consequence of known or unknown risks and uncertainties.
-Many of the risks and uncertainties mentioned in this Annual Report, such as those discussed in Item 14.
+Many of the risks and uncertainties mentioned in this Annual Report, such as those discussed in Item 1A.
 Risk Factors, Item 3.
 Legal Proceedings and Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations will be important in determining whether these forward-looking statements and should recognize that actual results may differ materially from those anticipated by us.
+Management's Discussion and Analysis of Financial Condition and Results of Operations will be important in determining whether these forward-looking statements prove to be accurate.
+Consequently, neither our shareholders nor any other person should place undue reliance on our forward-looking statements and should recognize that actual results may differ materially from those anticipated by us.